Gravitate-Health/focusing-SDK/README.md

 - Implement monitoring and logging infrastructure
 - Use proper secret management for credentials
 - Set up CI/CD pipelines for image building
-- Do not use `fhir-emulator`or `nginx` these components are specific for this SDK.
+-- Do not use `fhir-emulator` or the bundled reverse proxy (Caddy) in production — these components are specific for this SDK.

 ## 📖 Additional Resources